postgres/pgweb/docs/django.rst

 the system to automatically send out notifications to the NOTIFICATION_EMAIL address whenever a new object is created or an existing one is modified.

+To test moderation, create a group "pgweb moderators" and add your user to it.
+The moderation URL is /admin/pending/.

 If the form contains any text fields that accept markdown, the attribute markdown_fields should be set to a tuple containing a list of these fields.
 This will cause the system to automatically generate